Last updated on February 16th, 2021

-- 2 teaspoons vanilla extract
+- 1 tablespoon vanilla extract

-In a large bowl, whisk the sugar and eggs together until they're thickened, light in color and no longer gritty.
-Stir in the flour and salt.
+- In a large bowl, whisk the sugar and eggs together until they're thickened, light in color and no longer gritty.

-I find it easiest to pour the warm milk back into the measuring cup before drizzling it into the bowl (as pictured above) to avoid the dreaded "pan dribble" where you lose half your liquid running down the side of the saucepan.
+I find it easiest to pour the warm milk back into your measuring cup before drizzling it into the bowl to avoid the dreaded "pan dribble" where you lose half your liquid running down the side of the saucepan.

 - Like making lemon curd, you'll notice a slow but steady change in the thickness and texture of the liquid, from a loose and sloshy translucence to an opaque custard that feels like stirring melted ice cream.
-The video below shows the transition:

-You'll also notice your wooden spoon start to "skid" across the bottom of the pan as you reach the custard stage, notifying you that the eggs are doing the protein emulsion dance and the bottom of the pan is developing a thin layer of cooked custard.
+- You'll also notice your spatula start to "skid" across the bottom of the pan as you reach the custard stage, notifying you that the eggs are doing the protein emulsion dance and the bottom of the pan is developing a thin layer of cooked custard.